d12frosted/elpa-mirror/gnu/denote-readme.txt

   └────

-[Things to do] See section 14
+[Things to do] See section 15

-[Acknowledgements] See section 17
+[Acknowledgements] See section 18

-14 Things to do
+15 Things to do
 ═══════════════

   Denote should work well for what is described in this manual.
 Though we can always do better.
-These are some of the tasks that are planned for the future and which you might want to help with ([Contributing]).

-  This is a non-exhaustive list and you are always welcome to either report or work on something else.
+This is a non-exhaustive list with some low-priority ideas you may want to help with ([Contributing]).

-  • ☐ Ensure integration between `denote:' links and Embark.
+  • Support mutually-exclusive sets of tags.
+For example, a `home' keyword would preclude `work'.
+Personally, I am not a fan of such arrangements as there may be a case where something applies to both ends of this prefigured binary.
+Though we can think about it.

-  • ☐ Add command that expands the identifier in links to a full name.
+  • Add command that expands the identifier in links to a full file name.
+This would be useful for some sort of “export” operation where the absolute file path is necessary and where the Denote linking mechanism is not available.
+Though this could be handled by the exporter, by doing something like what `denote-link-find-file' does.

-  • ☐ Add command that rewrites full names in links, if they are invalid.
+  • Add command that rewrites full names in links, if they are invalid.
-  • ☐ Consider completion-at-point after `denote:' links.
-  • ☐ Support mutually-exclusive sets of tags.

-  These are just ideas.
-We need to consider the pros and cons in each case and act accordingly.
+    This would complement the renaming mechanism.
+Personally, I think old titles in links are not a problem, because they show you what was true at the time and are usually relevant to their context.
+    Again though, it is an option worth exploring.

+  • Ensure integration between `denote:' links and the `embark' package.
+    The idea is to allow Embark to understand the Denote buttons are links to files and correctly infer the absolute path.
+I am not sure what a user would want to do with this, but maybe there are some interesting possibilities.

+  You are welcome to suggest more ideas.
+If they do not broaden the scope of Denote, they can be added to denote.el.
+Otherwise we might think of extensions to the core package.

-[Contributing] See section 13
+[Contributing] See section 14

-15 Alternatives to Denote
+16 Alternatives to Denote
 ═════════════════════════

   What follows is a list of Emacs packages for note-taking.
 I